jdeluyck/kcoreorg-website/_posts/2006/2006-01-28-phptelemeter-1-01-released.md

 I've just released phptelemeter 1.01.
 Brown paper bag release!

   * Bugfix: I forgot to change the Telemeter4tools error ID's, fixed.

-As per usual, you can download it from [SourceForge](http://sourceforge.net/projects/phptelemeter).